Google Admin Console Settings: Best Practices for Education

 External Storage Devices

 This setting controls whether employees can use Chrome devices to transfer data to external drives, like USB flash drives, external hard drives, optical storage, Secure Digital (SD) cards, and other memory cards.
 If you set this policy to “Disallow external storage” and a user attempts to connect an external drive, Chrome notifies the user that the policy is in effect.
-Disabling the use of external storage devices can help keep your company’s data safe and secure.
+Disabling external storage devices helps keep your organization’s data safe and secure.

 External storage devices setting in the Google Admin Console